OnipkoAlex/TestTask/ReadMe.md

 Expected results:
 1. Create page is opened.
-2. Link to the main page "DailyTodo.org" is visible at the top.
+2. Link to the home page "DailyTodo.org" is visible at the top.
 3. Under the link text "Start adding your tasks - one on each line." is displayed.
 4. Empty form for entering new tasks is displayed.
 5. Button "Save tasks" is displayed.